Blocked sites at work

 You can also decide to apply different restrictions to different user groups and, if your company is using the Microsoft Active Directory, you can replicate the structure of the directory within the FlashStart settings and allow FlashStart to communicate with your directory so as to easily manage any newcomers.

 >> FlashStart has been chosen by over 600 resellers and partners all over the world ?
-Check now out our offer
+Request a quotation or try it now

 You can activate the FlashStart® Cloud protection on any sort of Router and Firewall to secure desktop and mobile devices and IoT devices on local networks.